zkxs/stationeers/generic/hardsuit/README.md

 ### Filters

 - Filters use 10 J per tick, or 20 W.
+- Filters only consume power and durability when running.
 - This means for an IC to break even, it has to run your filters 75% of the time maximum.
 In practice a filter management IC will run ~2% of the time.
-Not only will your filters last 50 times longer, they use only ~4 W average.
-The ~16W filter power savings means the IC effectively *saves* 11 W to install.
+Not only will your filters last 50 times longer, they use only ~0.4 W average.
+The ~19.6W filter power savings means the IC effectively *saves* 14.6 W to install.
 - Filters will still run even if the suit is not occupied.

 ### Air Conditioner